-The commodities in the Meat subcategory show negligible and insignificant responses to the exchange rate shock with an exception of lamb (see Figure 3).
-For example, the poultry price show virtually no meaningful responses with the very narrow confidence band.
-Interestingly, the response of the lamb price exhibits a mirror image of the exchange rate response all the time.
-It's initial response was -1% that exactly offsets the 1% exchange rate shock.
-The long-run response point estimate was -1.46%, which is quite similar to that of the exchange rate in absolute value, which again offsets the innovation in the exchange rate.
+The commodities in the Meat subcategory show negligible and insignificant responses to the exchange rate shock with an exception of lamb (see Figure 4).
+For example, poultry price shows virtually no meaningful responses with a wide confidence band.
+Interestingly, the response of lamb price exhibits a mirror image of the exchange rate responses over all time horizon.
+Its initial response was -1% that exactly offsets the 1% exchange rate shock.
+The long-run response point estimate was -1.46%, which is quite close to that of the exchange rate in absolute value, which again offsets changes in the exchange rate over time, meaning that lamb price tends to remain roughly constant in the rest of the world.

-Agricultural raw materials show a wide range of heterogeneous responses.
-See Figure 4.
-Overall, forestry products such as soft logs and soft sawnwood show virtually no responses since the impact of the shock.
-Other products in this category show negligible initial responses (price-stickiness) but substantial price correction in about 8 months that are statistically significant.
-For instance, the rubber price drops only about 0.7% on impact but exhibits 3% correction within a year.
+Agricultural raw materials show a wide range of heterogeneous responses (see Figure 5).
+Overall, forestry products such as soft logs and soft sawnwood exhibit virtually no adjustments since the impact of the shock.
+Other products such as cotton and hides show negligible initial responses (price-stickiness) but substantial price correction in about 8 months that are statistically significant.
+For instance, rubber price decreases only by 0.7% on impact but exhibits a 3% correction within one year.

-The prices of the items in the Metals category exhibit overall large and significant responses especially in the long-run with an exception of Zinc.
-See Figure 5.
-Most prices show substantial degree initial corrections as well.
-For example, the copper and the lead prices drop by more than 1% responding to the 1% exchange rate shock.
-The prices of nickel and aluminum show over-corrections in the long-run, implying a price fall in the rest of the world.
+Prices of the items in the Metals category exhibit overall substantial and significant responses especially in the long-run with an exception of zinc (see Figure 6).
+Most prices show substantial degree initial adjustments as well.
+For example, copper and lead prices drop by more than 1% in response to the 1% exchange rate shock.
+The prices of nickel and aluminum show over-corrections in the long-run, implying a price decrease in local currencies in the rest of the world.

-Among prices in the Fuel category, all 4 oil prices decline initially by about 0.8%, then quickly reach to the long-run equilibrium of about -1.4% decreases in about 4 months, which offsets the increase in the exchange rate.
-See Figure 6.
-That is, oil prices show a mildly sluggish adjustment in the short-run, but quickly restore the price in the rest of the world.
-The response of the coal price show very sluggish adjustment in the short-run, but eventually over-correct the exchange rate shock in about 8 months.
+Among prices in the Fuel category, all 4 oil prices decline initially by about 0.8%, then quickly adjust to the long-run equilibrium of about -1.4% decreases in about 4 months, which offsets the increase in the exchange rate (see Figure 7).
+That is, oil prices show a mildly sluggish adjustment in the short-run, but quickly restore the original local price in local currencies.
+The response of coal price shows very sluggish adjustment in the short-run, but eventually over-corrects the exchange rate shock in about 8 months.